smaran-rvu/SafeHavenChallenge/README.md

 - How did you approach the solution?
 - What datasets did you use?
 Did you incorporate any new datasets into the challenge?
 - How you presented your results (via ROXIE,Visualization or other medium)- please reference pertinent ECL workunits with submission
-- Drawing conclusions (How did we help find missing children?)
+- Drawing conclusions (Identify hot spots and their safe havens)
 - Demo of work via a PowerPoint presentation or live demo by your team

 ## Tips for a Great Score